-Projects covered by this Report has engaged not less than 194 suppliers, which all were situated in Hong Kong and Mainland China.
-They all have been evaluated before procurement and qualified for the evaluation scope covering reputation, past experience and quality records.
-Amongst all, there was a total of 67 new suppliers in the Reporting Period and all of them have been qualified for the Group's evaluation process prior to procurement.
+Projects covered by this Report has engaged no less than 209 suppliers, which all were situated in Hong Kong and Mainland China.
+They all have gone through the fundamental evaluation process before procurement and have been qualified for the evaluation scope covering reputation, experience, and quality records.
+Amongst all, there was a total of 45 new suppliers engaged in the reporting year.
+The types of those new suppliers ranged from supplying of metallic components and materials to provision of outsourcing professional service such as fire control.
+Prior to procurement, all of them have been qualified for the relevant evaluation process of the Group, including review of their market reputation, qualification, material quality and level of technology, etc.